 What is an emergency preparedness plan?

-An emergency preparedness plan is a step-by-step guide to ensure that the people in a preschool facility including children and staff are safe before, during, and after an emergency.
+An emergency preparedness plan is a step-by-step guide to ensure that the people in a childcare center including children and staff are safe before, during, and after an emergency.
 Creating this plan can help providers address and reduce health and safety risks before they happen.
+An emergency preparedness plan can be one part of your center's larger risk management plan to help you protect your business and minimize potential risks related to emergency situations.

-Most childcare facilities across the country are required to obtain licensing based on requirements set by their state childcare divisions.
-These provisions often state that facilities must develop, implement, and maintain written policies and procedures for responding to emergencies.
+Most childcare centers across the country are required to obtain licensing based on requirements set by their state childcare divisions.
+These provisions often state that centers must develop, implement, and maintain written policies and procedures for responding to emergencies

 When creating preschool emergency procedures, consider the following factors before outlining your plan:

-- Whether your facility provides care for non-ambulatory children
+• Whether your center provides care for non-ambulatory children

 Use this information to guide you as you create the following two suggested emergency plan components: